18. Hapless Visitors

 An apartment in Moscow

 If a Soviet citizen could obtain an apartment in Moscow it was a great victory.
 Moscow had goods that could not be found anywhere else.
-However, to gain a прописка (propiska) - a registration or permit to live there - one had to have been born in the city or marry someone with a permit.
-Poplavsky's attempts to trade his apartment in Kiev for one in Moscow and his desire to inherit his nephew's housing was a common scenario during the Soviet period.
+However, to gain a прописка [propiska] - a registration or permit to live there - one had to have been born in the city or to marry someone with a permit.
+Poplavsky's attempts to trade his apartment in Kyiv for one in Moscow and his desire to inherit his nephew's housing was a common scenario during the Soviet period.

 Click here to read more about the housing policy of the Soviets